Path

 Prim Path Example

-Properties are also defined by paths.
-Taking the previous example, inspecting the points attribute yields the path /root/remi/head_M_hrc/GEO/head_M_hrc/eyeScrew_L_geo.points.
+As for properties, taking the previous example, inspecting the points attribute yields the path /root/remi/head_M_hrc/GEO/head_M_hrc/eyeScrew_L_geo.points.
 Property paths are constructed by appending the property name to a prim path, delimited by a . character.

 Property Path Example